400 Sefton Council jobs in the United Kingdom

 full-time

-• Conduct comprehensive needs assessments for potential and existing clients.
+• Conduct comprehensive assessments of client needs and risks.

 • Participate in on-call rotas as required.